Chart Color Schemes

 Educational attainment in Shailer Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates of 25.0%, exceeding the SA4 region average of 16.2%.
+The area's educational profile is notable regionally with university qualification rates at 25.0%, surpassing the SA4 region average of 16.2%.
 Bachelor degrees are most prevalent at 17.8%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.4%).
-Vocational credentials are prominent, with 39.3% of residents aged 15+ holding such qualifications - advanced diplomas comprise 11.9% and certificates make up 27.4%.
+Vocational credentials are prominent, with 39.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.9% and certificates at 27.4%.

-Educational participation is high at 28.6%, including 10.1% in primary education, 8.4% in secondary education, and 4.9% pursuing tertiary education.
+Educational participation is high, with 28.6% currently enrolled in formal education.
+This includes 10.1% in primary education, 8.4% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education